pombase/canto/root/docs/md/canto_admin/configuration_file.md

 The names of the types that are enabled in this Canto instance.
 If not set all annotation types from `available_annotation_type_list` will be enabled.

-#### name
-The identifier for this annotation type, used internally and in URLs.

-#### category
-One of: "ontology" or "interaction", used to select which Perl package should be used for rendering and storing these annotation type.

-### messages

 ### test_config_file
 The path to the extra configuration file needed while testing.